 Code of conduct

 This might sound like ‘overengineering’, but when you’re in the middle of a big transition, it’s good to have something to fall back on that leaves no room for interpretation or confusion.
-Write up a code of conduct together with your team and include how you behave, what’s deemed ‘okay’ and what’s not.
+Write up a code of conduct or a diversity and inclusion policy together with your team and include how you behave, what’s deemed ‘okay’ and what’s not.
 When it’s done, make sure to ask everyone on your team to read it and give feedback.